 In the beverage and spirit industry, the discharges show an extreme irregularity in terms of flows, wastewater composition, contaminants concentration and production seasonality.

 Reducing wastewater from beverage manufacturing industry.

 Water is the basic raw material to produce beverages, thus Salher analyzes the most convenient treatment according to the production volume, manufacturing methods and the outlet parameters required.

 These analysis tasks are performed both for the manufacturing process water and for the discharge wastewater.

 Wineries water treatment.

 The production of one liter of wine requires between 30 and 250 liters of water.
 Wine discharges are not toxic, however, they have an important pollutant effect due to the high organic load.

-The wineries discharges can be variable – contaminant concentration and volume- due to the seasonal nature of the production (water use achieves up to 60% of annual consumption during harvest and wine decanting), its volume of production and according to the other operations performed such as elaboration, ageing, storage and bottling.
+The wineries discharges can be variable – volume and pollutant concentration – due to the seasonal nature of the production (up to 60% of the spillage occurs during the period of harvesting and transfer of the wine), the volume of production of each winery and the operations carried out such as processing, ageing, storage and bottling.

 There are several stages and solutions for winery wastewater treatment: